pkerpedjiev/emptypipes/_posts/2015-09-02-sunshine-map.md

 The animations above show how the world's climate changes over the year, as documented in Wikipedia's weather boxes.
 The sunshine mostly follows the a predictable pattern following the seasons.
-Bright in the northern hemisphere from November to March and vice versa.
+Bright in the northern hemisphere from April to October and vice versa.
 A few exceptions stick out, such as the prominently cloudier regions over the equatorial land masses, which largely correspond to the rainforests of the Amazon, Mid-Western Africa and Indonesia, Malaysia, and Papua New Guinea.